eebadreza/HackBots_29/README.md

 To globalise the Indian handicraft industry?
 Providing a shared platform for the creation, marketing, and sale of high-quality handicrafts and items.

 ## Our Solution ::
+We have built an e-commerce website using HTML, CSS & JS.

 ## Launch Requirements ::